acoli-repo/shallow-discourse-parser/README.md

 The Frankfurt Shallow Discourse Parser
 ====================================

-Developed at the Applied Computational Linguistics Lab (ACoLi), Goethe University Frankfurt.
+Developed at the Applied Computational Linguistics Lab (ACoLi), Goethe University Frankfurt am Main, Germany.

 This repository hosts the shallow discourse parser described in: [Do We Really Need All Those Rich Linguistic Features?
 A Neural Network-Based Approach to Implicit Sense Labeling](http://www.conll.org/cfp-2016)